hugocf/ferreira.cc/content/thoughts/slack-inbox/index.md

 * Display only the **Channels** section
 * Sorted from newest to oldest

----
+## ❓ Questions {#questions}

-**Does it mean that with this you have Slack under control, almost empty, and you’re very responsive?**
+### Does it mean that with this you have Slack under control, almost empty, and you’re very responsive?

 Of course not 🙂

-Days still go haywire and messages backlog accumulates. and quite often it all becomes chaotic.
+Days still go haywire and messages backlog accumulates.
+And quite often it all becomes chaotic.
 That’s a consequent of the environments we work in.

-With this setup, I’m able to take care of the most urgent and important messages in those chaotic days.
+With this setup though, I’m able to take care of the most urgent and important messages in those chaotic days.
 Also, it’s easier to recover from a crazy week without the fear of missing out (<abbr title="Fear Of Missing Out">FOMO</abbr>) some interesting message.

-**What about using sections to organise and classify channels?
-For example, by type, scope, urgency, etc.**
+### What about using sections to organise and classify channels by type, scope, urgency, category, etc.?

-Before, I was using different sections to categorise and classify channels.
-This way I was able to scratch my itch for having everything organised and their “right” places.
+Before, I was using different sections to categorise and classify channels by themes, scope, etc. It was a way to scratch my itch for having everything well organised and in their “right” places.

 I stopped doing it because it was getting hard for me to maintain them and was getting lost on too many places to check.
 There was no easy way to triage what was recent vs old and important vs secondary.

-It was a hard to kill all those sections curated with care, after lots of time invested.
-This was quite scary 😬) but the benefits from the gained simplicity have made up for it.
+It was a hard to kill all those sections curated with much care, after lots of time invested.
+This was quite scary to do 😬 but the benefits and simplicity gained from switching to a setup optimised for *processing new stuff* have more than made up for it.

-**What about the mobile app “Newest to oldest” view?**
+### What about the mobile app “Newest to oldest” view?

 This inbox approach started in the Slack mobile app.
 I switched my channels list to [sort by “Newest to oldest”](https://slack.com/help/articles/212596808-Adjust-your-sidebar-preferences#sort-your-conversations) (previously called “Recent activity”).
 This lists updated channels under “Today”, “Yesterday”, and “Last 7 days” groupings.